vecna/trackmap/README.md

 ### A little dream

-The tracking elements, acting being present in a multiple website, so if you read site A, B C and D, the tracking agent present in A B and D know almost 75% of you.
+The tracking elements are well spreaded in the websites.
+If you read site A, B C and D, the tracking agent present in A B and D, they knows almost 75% of you.

-The distributed nature of Internet will always make possible a "C" site without tracking agent, but for business, SEO or infrastructural needs, the creation of independent and trackless site is diminishing constantly.
+The distributed nature of Internet will always make possible the development of site like the "C": site without tracking agent.

-One of the scaring effect of the tracking is into the subject of the tracking. not only your path around the internet, but also who give to you that link, from where you've found this information. because if a trackless website point to a tracked one, your presence on the trackless is still tracked.
+Sadly, due to the online adverising business, mixing between social and ADV, SEO and infrastructural needs, the creation of independent and trackless sites is extremely rare.

-And seldom, when someone share a link, this link contain an unique identifier used to recognize users connected by other means (eg: sharing link via chat or via mail: the tracker do not know in which way, but know you and who as shared the link are in some way connected)
+When someone share a link, this link often contain an some identifier used to recognize users connected by other means (eg: sharing link via chat or via mail: the tracker do not know in which way you got that link, but now can link you and the users who has shared the link).

+This is one of the scaring aspetcs of the tracking: this business model do not just tracks you, but your entire network, and escaping became quite more difficult.

-**So, my little dream, is do not bring anymore users on website.
-When you see an information that deserve to be shared, just create a partial temporary and static copy and share that.
-There is no needs to trigger in your recipient device some network
+**A dream about it: do not bring anymore users on website.
+When you see an information that deserve to be shared, create a partial, temporary and static copy of the information. share only that copy.

+There is no needs to trigger in your recipients devices some network activity, that lead to tracks and exposure

-activity: those activity are used against you and your recipients**
+Those activity are used against you and your network of friends, and develop technical solution is quite easy**

 ### Note